 As the healthcare industry and this article series continues to deal with the issue of the Great Resignation and a global talent shortage, the focus is constantly turning towards better methods of retaining staff through this crisis.
 One of the main factors which can help boost employee retention is to create and nurture a better workplace culture within your organization.

-Due largely to the fallout from the global COVID-19 crisis, we are seeing human resources go through something of a transformative period right now.
+Human resources is going through a transformative period right now.
 Whereas HR teams would have once been considered to be a part of the administrative wing of any organization, they are now evolving into a key strategic player within their company and taking far more of an active role in helping the workforce adapt and adjust in the post-pandemic landscape.

 We have already touched on how burnout is driving the number of healthcare workers resigning from their roles up.
 However, it would seem pertinent to dive a little deeper into just how important managing the mental health of nurses, physicians, etc. is going to be for HR teams as we move out of the pandemic and into the next stage of our lives.

 According to the Association of American Medical Colleges (AAMC), the U.S. will see a shortage of up to 122,000 physicians by 2032.
-As healthcare organizations emerge from the pandemic, the demand for health services will only continue to rise.
 Recruitment and HR staff must modernize their recruiting processes to attract the next generation of caregivers and administrative healthcare professionals.
 Here are just a few ways healthcare organizations can meet these demands.

 In this research report, WBR Insights explores how technology can attract, retain, and provide insights on excellent staffs within the healthcare sector.